Torasemide, tablets 10 mg 20 pcs

 frequency unknown – muscle weakness.

-infrequent – frequent urge to urinate;
+infrequently – frequent urge to urinate;

-frequency unknown – polyuria urinary retention (in patients with urinary tract obstruction) interstitial nephritis hematuria.
+frequency unknown – polyuria, urinary retention (in patients with urinary tract obstruction), interstitial nephritis, hematuria.

 Reproductive system disorders: